Sadiq Khan celebrates Eid with performers in Trafalgar Square

 The mayor of London spoke to the crowds at the annual festival marking the end of Ramadan.

-The mayor of London has celebrated Eid watching comedians and musicians in London’s Trafalgar Square.
+The mayor of London has celebrated Eid watching comedians and musicians in Trafalgar Square.

+Sadiq Khan taunted former US president Donald Trump as he addressed crowds from the stage in central London.

-Sadiq Khan spoke to the crowds at his 19th annual festival marking the end of Ramadan, Islam’s holy month of fasting.
+It was the 19th annual Eid in the Square festival marking the end of Ramadan, Islam’s holy month of fasting.

-He took selfies with smiling people at the free event on Saturday.
+Mr Khan told cheering onlookers: “I’m going to take a selfie and I’m going to send it to a good friend of mine, Donald Trump.

+“I’m going to say listen, ‘bruv’, this is how we run in London – I’m going to show him that our diversity is a strength not a weakness.”

 Eid in the Square’s main stage was hosted by British comedian Ola Labib and Capital Xtra DJ Yasser Ranjha.